sandragreiner/sandragreiner.github.io/_pages/about.md

 ## About me

-Since Oct 2024, I am Interim Professor for Software Engineering at the University of Regensburg, Germany.
 In May 2024, I joined the [ACP Section](https://acp.sdu.dk/) at the University of Souther Denmark as Assistant Professor.
+Between Oct 2024 and Mar 2025, I served as Interim Professor for Software Engineering at the Unviersity of Regensburg.
 Before joining Fabrizio Montesi's group, I was [PostDoc](https://seg.inf.unibe.ch/people/sandra/) in Timo Kehrer's [Software Engineering Group](https://seg.inf.unibe.ch/) at the University of Bern since October 2022.
 I did my PhD studies and lots of teaching activities at the University of Bayreuth in the [Chair for Software Engineering](https://www.ai1.uni-bayreuth.de/de/index.html).